-It’s predicted that by 2020 the global workforce would be dominated by millennials (35%) and generation X (35%), with baby boomers only making up 6%.
+It’s predicted that by 2020 the global workforce will be dominated by Millennials (35%) and Generation X (35%), with Baby Boomers only making up 6%.

 For business owners navigating this gap in the workplace, recruiting talent is one challenge.
 The other is successful employee management and retention.
 Instant Offices’ have considered what is important to each age group, and how employers approach the age gap.

 Workplace gaps in generational diversity

 - Baby Boomers: born between 1946 and 1964

 - Gen X: born between 1965 and 1980

 - Millennials or Gen Y: born between 1981 and 1996

 - Baby Boomers: aspire to have job security and think careers are defined by employers

 - Gen X: aspire to have a work-life balance and although are loyal to a profession will not necessarily stick with the same employer